dlay-io/dlay-core/readme.md

 # Instalation

-Create a user in couchdb with name "after" and "after" as password.
+Create a user in Couchdb with name "after" and "after" as password.

 ```
 ./configure